-The Trafford College Group is committed to protecting your privacy.
+The Trafford and Stockport College Group is committed to protecting your privacy.
 This privacy statement explains how we collect, use and share your personal information, and your rights in relation to the personal information we hold.
 The Trafford College Group is the controller of all personal information held by our colleges, and is subject to the Data Protection Act (2018) and the General Data Protection Regulation (GDPR).

 We may collect, use and share your personal information in order to protect the health and wellbeing of our students and support their learning and development.